Old Union County Courthouse (Pennsylvania)

+The Old Union County Courthouse is an historic, American courthouse that is located at Vine and Market Streets in New Berlin, Union County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1972.

+History and architectural features

-Old Union County Courthouse is a historic courthouse located at Vine and Market Streets in New Berlin, Union County, Pennsylvania.
-It was built in 1815, and renovated in 1855–1857, to convert it to a schoolhouse.
-It is a 2 1/2-story, brick building, three bays wide and four bays deep with a gable roof.
+Built in 1815 and renovated between 1855 and 1857 in order to convert the building to a schoolhouse, it was used as a school until 1952, and is a 2 1/2-story, brick building that is three bays wide and four bays deep with a gable roof.
 The roof features a center cupola.
-It was used as a school until 1952.

 It now houses the New Berlin Heritage Museum, also known as the New Berlin Post Office and the Courthouse Museum.
 The museum is open by appointment and on New Berlin Day, a street festival held each year at the end of August.

 It was listed on the National Register of Historic Places in 1972.